Translated by Shannon McNaught

 Kiyomizudera Temple - A Must-See in Kyoto

-This article guides you through the precincts of Kiyomizu-dera Temple, on of the iconic temples in Kyoto.
+This article guides you through the precincts of Kiyomizudera Temple of the iconic temples in Kyoto.
 Learn how to make the most of your visit with things to do and how to get there at this historic, grand temple.

 Written by Hiromasa Uematsu